 July 2017

-PIZZA & BEER... then maybe a movie
+Pizza & Beer... then maybe a movie

-Give YOUR EYEBALLS a break from trying to peer into the substrate of reality for emerging illusions of self and, instead, having a relaxing a look at the post-strate of perception.
+Give YOUR EYEBALLS a break from trying to peer into the substrate of reality for emerging illusions of self and, instead, have a relaxing look at the post-strate of perception.
 This imaginary scenario involves pizza and beer for you and a pal in your choice of … sorry, your predetermined predilection of a festive establishment.
 It's a chance to notice what stands between you (whatever that is) and the outside world.

+The ambiance of the selected joint is high-volume with a thumpy sound system and lots of conversations.
+Conversation at your booth is just possible without fully shouting.
 The first thing we can observe is that our perception can take in a vast cacophony of external stimuli all at the same time and deliver a seemingly unified experience.
 The smell of food, the taste of the beer, the draft when the door opens combine with the sight and sound into a single sense of place.
 These perceptions are unstoppable and can be oppressive.
 If the sound is shrieking, the lights are glaring, the food stinks and the beer is rank, there is no handy off switch.
 Only ear plugs, dark glasses, a gas mask or leaving can protect us from our perceptions of an unpleasant scene.
-In this imaginary scenario, everything is first rate.
+However, in this imaginary scenario, everything is first rate.

+That single sense of place describes the entire perceptual show of the five senses.
+They are a concert of stimulation.
+The taste of beer arrives right away.
+The smell of the nachos is captured instantly.
+Sonic tones are musical notes upon arrival to our awareness.
 In a few minutes time of sitting comfy in the booth, all these direct perceptions will experience the same effect.
 They will become bored.
 Unless there is some reason to be on edge or on guard, their intensity will relax.
 The surroundings are now repetitious.
-The overall ambient stimuli is familiar enough and consistent enough from moment to moment to feel less guarded.
+The overall ambient stimuli is, even if still cacophonous, now familiar enough and consistent enough from moment to moment for you to feel less guarded.
 This should make focusing on your companion's voice and following a conversation easier.

-All the senses are still busy with the overall concert coming from the overall surroundings, while we're going to follow some part of it with our attention.
+All the senses are still busy with the overall concert coming from the overall surroundings, while we're going to follow some part of it with your attention.
 Consider it a bonus internal facility.
 You could follow the events of the game on the screen and still hear the music and your partner's voice or, follow the conversation and still see the screen and hear the music.

 If the latter is thoughtfully chosen, take note of what is followed.
 This time, words are followed and allowed to form sequences that build complex expressions someone wants you to comprehend.
 Note that you don't have to follow the sound of their voice because you've already done that when you focused on their voice out the din.
 In focusing, the vocal sound became words with meaning and associations attached.
-All you have to do next, is follow them with your attention.
+All you have to do is follow them with your attention.

 Notice that the choices available to our attention are limited to sound and vision.
 When the pizza arrives, its aroma or taste can be focused on but not followed.
 When the hot pizza sauce seeps out onto your lap, that will be focused on but not followed.
 If it is hot enough, your brain will not bother with any secondary business at all.
 Attention that can follow disappears with a piece of you along with it as your brain closes a perceptual operation and loses its functionality.
 Once the pain subsides and the concert settles into repetition once more, attention or, secondary follow-ability can be started up again.